Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Results

-Additional evidence of the near-orthogonality of the latent subspace directions associated with temporal variations and those influenced by confounding factors (such as the Reynolds number in the fluid dataset) is provided as evidence of successful disentanglement (Appendix~\ref{orthogonality}).
+The near-orthogonality of the {\methodmacro} latent subspace directions associated with temporal variations and those influenced by confounding factors (e.g., Reynolds number in the fluid dataset) is provided as evidence of successful disentanglement in Appendix~\ref{orthogonality}.